 Miss Chapter 2?

 We’re excited to bring another installment of Sara C. Roethle’s exclusive online-only serial, The Demon Code.
-While Sara is posting new chapters on her blog as well, we will be sharing every third Friday with you.
+While Sara is posting new chapters on her blog as well, we will be sharing every other Friday with you.
 Miss chapter two?
-Click on this link for access to the second installment 🙂 Happy Reading!
+Click on this link for access to the second installment 🙂 Happy Reading #fantasyavengers!

 The Demon Code